imoldfella/simpleweb/readme.md

 maybe have a process id in each rpc stream? it could be associated with the connection, but then we would need an extra connection if we wanted to have multiple processes.

+start with environment id:16, interface handle:16, proc id:32.

+not worth the effort? we could have varlen ids in the header, then use first fit for parameters? nah.